jortel/gofer/docs/sphinx/configuration.rst

 Defines basic plugin properties.

+- **name** - The (optional) plugin name.
+The basename of the descriptor is used when not specified.
+- **plugin** - The (optional) fully qualified module to be loaded from the PYTHON path.
+  When *plugin* is not specified, the plugin is loaded by searching the following directories for a module with the same name as the plugin:

+    - /usr/share/gofer/plugins
+    - /usr/lib/gofer/plugins
+    - /usr/lib64/gofer/plugins
+    - /opt/gofer/plugins

 - **enabled** - Specify the plugin as enabled/disabled.
 - **requires** -  Specify (optional) required (,) comma separated list of plugins by name.
 - **extends** - Specify (optional) another plugin to extend by name.